DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

 P.S:
-: if you would like to support me, please consider donating(XMR) to the following address:
+: if you'd like to support me, you're welcome to send any amount of XMR to the following address:
 ```
 87dCcTRZPA4ZfhWYxRvCsWUynyNCAXUi2HrgrEhVPNz8HdDdFdF3X5dURNejtPSUdc3uBMZpri5D4PJqJwacXDa1AYahHQ5
 ```